orbitalchicken/Roadmap/README.md

         translations

     mintwelcome:
-        UI revamp, guide user and hint at things he/she might want to do (codecs, popular settings, popular apps etc..)
+        write content and hint at things users might want to do (codecs, popular settings, popular apps etc..)

     mintreport:
         detect missing l10n packages and hint at mintlocale